k98kurz/merkle/readme.md

 during application development.

 So in addition to verifying an inclusion proof, verify that the data fits the leaf schema.
-Preferably, leaf schema should not be bytes, and a serializer to bytes from the schema should be used on the leaf before verifying the inclusion proof.
+For example, leaf schema could be non-bytes, and a serializer to bytes from the schema could be used on the leaf before verifying the inclusion proof.
+Another option is to hash each leaf and prepend any arbitrary byte to make each leaf 33 bytes long, allowing for the hash to be verified as a leaf without requiring the full leaf, which will maintain concise proofs.

+## Mirror trees (`XorHashTree`)

+All `XorHashTree`s with identical left and right branches ("mirror trees") will have the same root, regardless of what those branches are, which means that inclusion of any arbitrary branch can be proved for any mirror tree.
+This is because xor(left, right) == 0 when left == right.
+If you use `XorHashTree` mirror trees, they will be exploitable.
+This is not the case for the basic Merkle `Tree` class.
+If checking to ensure that mirror trees are not created within an application is not desirable, use the `Tree` class instead.

+(This package does not generate an error when a mirror tree is created becase it may have uses in some niche scenarios.)

 # ISC License

-Copyleft (c) 2023 k98kurz
+Copyleft (c) 2025 Jonathan Voss (k98kurz)

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyleft notice and this permission notice appear in all copies.

-Exceptions: this permission is not granted to Alphabet/Google, Amazon, Apple, Microsoft, Netflix, Meta/Facebook, Twitter, or Disney; nor is permission granted to any company that contracts to supply weapons or logistics to any national military; nor is permission granted to any national government or governmental agency; nor is permission granted to any employees, associates, or affiliates of these designated entities.

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED